-ITAR is a set of rules that regulates your data management when your company deals with US military organizations.
+ITAR is a set of rules that regulate your data management when your company deals with US military organizations.
 In this article, we are going to cover what ITAR compliance means, why you need ITAR-compliant cloud storage, and when it may be necessary for your company’s operations.

 ITAR Compliance Overview

-Every company that manufactures, sells to or buys something from an organization on the United States Munitions List (USML) must meet a set of rules that impose requirements on how the related information is stored and processed.
-These rules are referred to as International Traffic in Arms Regulations (ITAR).
+Every company that manufactures, sells or buys something from an organization on the United States Munitions List (USML) must meet a set of rules that impose requirements on how the related information is stored and processed.
+These rules are referred to as the International Traffic in Arms Regulations (ITAR).

 The main purpose of these rules is to prevent data leaks when multiple commercial organizations participate in the production or the delivery of military-related goods or information.
 The USML contains more than 20 categories of defense-related goods and technologies, including firearms, ammunition, guns, military training, and so on.
 Therefore, if you store or transfer any documents related to such goods or services, your company must implement ITAR regulations.